01-edu/public/docs/setup_of_external_repo.md

 - 1. Sign in your docker hub account the 01 public repository.

-- 2. In your account, go your settings and ling your github account.
+- 2. In your account, go your settings and link your github account.

 - 3. Create a repository named “test” and make sure that your github account is linked.
 If you see this image,